Hounfor/The-Big-Deal-Add-On/README.md

 – For the correct operation of all Corsairs, the pirates Xotl table has been significantly changed.
 It retains the same values, but the table now uses three columns for different dates of appearance, so if you made edits there, you will have to completely redo them.

 – In the version for CAC-C, the mod.json of the CAC-C itself has been updated to the latest version.

+Version 1.2.1

+– The composition of reinforcement lances in the final mission of branch A of the WW episode has been changed, a typo in the mission description has also been fixed.

+– Several tanks in the final mission of branch A of the BS episode were replaced with lighter ones, the settings of one of the 'Mechs were also changed.
+In general - a slight simplification of the battle.

+– Big Iron is now based on the MSK-9H chassis instead of the MSK-7A, and is also equipped with the Guardian ECM.
+Replaced with a new version in all missions where it occurs.

+– Slightly changed the third conversation between missions in the BS episode.

+– Added Guardian ECM description for conversations.

+– In the third mission of the RTTJ episode, the settings of one of the reinforcement lances were slightly changed.

+– Changed the description of the mod to better represent what players will need to complete the campaign.

 # FAQ:
 – I installed this mod and it doesn't work!